 Back to top

 As most high-risk HPVs don't cause symptoms, it can be impossible to tell whether your partner is infected.
-Using condoms and other barrier methods of contraception can help reduce the risk of becoming infected.
-But they don't cover all of the skin and are therefore not completely effective.
+Using condoms and other barrier methods of contraception may help to reduce the risk of infection.
+But they don’t cover all of the skin and so do not provide complete protection.

 You're more likely to become infected with HPV if you start having sex at a younger age and if you have a lot of sexual partners, especially if you’re having sex without using a barrier method of contraception.

-As HPV infection is common (and difficult to prevent), it's important for people to be alert to any changes in the parts of the body where we know HPV may cause cancer.
+HPV infection is common and difficult to prevent.
+So it's important for people to be alert to any changes in the parts of the body where we know HPV may cause cancer.
 Cancer diagnosed in the very early stages, before it has begun to spread, is much easier to treat and cure.
 It's important that women have regular cervical smear tests, as these can pick up changes in the cervix at a very early stage.